tomato42/ecpp-verifier/README.md

     parallel -j16 "echo {} && ecpp -i {}" ::: in/*.out

-Now, we can add the primality certificates to `certificates/` directory
+Now, we can add the primality certificates to `src/ecpp/certificates/` directory.

 ## Verifying primes in OpenSSH moduli file again